flotools/flotools/README.md

  * Command+Control+Shift+K: Start Shortcuts Helper
  * escape: Stop Shortcuts Helper
  * Command+Control+Shift+H: List all shortcuts for the current dialog or window

+### Flo Tools 2.3.1:

+* Fixed increase/decrease nudge/grid value, so they work i only windows not dialogs.
+* Fixed shift+up/down to work in only certain windows.
+* Fixed unmute/unsolo all tracks to work properly when there are active groups.
+* Fixed track view selector to work properly for aux track.